• Skip to main content

 No parent wants to discourage their child by giving them a chore that’s beyond their capabilities.

-The following is a list of chores for kids by age.
+The following is a list of age-appropriate chores for kids grouped by age.
 Any task listed in a younger age group is appropriate for older kids too.

 In addition to helping you determine which household tasks your child is capable of doing, this list will also hopefully provide ideas for what your child could be doing now.